wesleybowman/karsten/time_sheet.md

     Had some errors, but that was because MatLab starts at index 1 while python starts at index zero.
 The error came in because trinodes is an array of indices, so I had to subtract one from all of them for it to be correct.

+- 2014/04/28
++ 8:30-9 --
+    Looked at the year long automation, there is a bug I was trying to find, need Aidan to point it out.
+(Turned out there wasn't a bug, just the code Aidan was using was the updated version.)

++ 9-15:47 --
+    More turbine array coding.
+Converted most of the code.
+Jon and Andy came by, so some discussion with them about linux and python.

+    Still trying to get cf_u_rated_turbs to work.
+Having some issues with structures from Matlab.
+Got them to work, but now it has stopped working for some reason.

+    calculate_power is the issue.
+Having difficulties seeing the problem since its all functional based.
+Wrote  test script to make it easier.
+Seems to be a broadcasting error with the structured numpy arrays.
+Will look more into it tomorrow.

 ```